AsakuraKai/Conversion/docs/CHUNKS_COMPLETION/CHUNK_25_COMPLETION.md

 ## 📋 Overview

-Implemented comprehensive internationalization (i18n), localization, and accessibility support for the Auto Rename File application.
+Implemented comprehensive internationalization (i18n), localization, and accessibility support for the Files Management application.
 This chunk establishes a robust foundation for multi-language support with proper string resource management, locale-aware formatting, RTL language support, and complete accessibility features for screen readers and assistive technologies.

 ---